 My oldest brother was away on tour with his band.
 He flew home with the news that something terrible had happened, all the while not knowing exactly what.

 Days began to pass by; We eventually went home from the hospital, and along with us came my two oldest brothers.
-They couldn't bare to stay in the apartment where my dad had passed, and we all needed each other.
+They couldn't bare to stay in the apartment where my dad had passed, and honestly, we all needed each other.

 It must have been weeks before I ever saw my baby boys legs and feet for the first time.
 Someone else was always changing him, bathing him, sleeping with him.

-Shortly thereafter it became apparent that my then-husband had very little interest in our marriage, and I began to discover relationships he was having with other women in his workplace.
+A few months went by and my brothers were finally ready to move out.
+Soon after,] it became apparent that my then-husband had very little interest in our marriage, and I began to discover relationships he was having with other women in his workplace.

+It seemed everything was coming to a head all at once and my life unraveled.
 By October, I had had enough of the lying, the sneaking, the cell phone checking, and the tears.